jianhuabi/vsphere-with-tanzu-jumpstart/README.md

-# vSphere with Tanzu Quick Start Demo
+# vSphere with Tanzu Jump Start Demo

 ## Log in to Supervisor cluster